What does volume workout mean?

 In weight training, volume is the term used to describe how much work you do, such as the number of repetitions (reps) you perform of an exercise.
 Intensity describes the difficulty of an exercise, typically based on the amount of weight you lift.

-Is High volume good for muscle growth?
+Is High volume better for muscle growth?

 Volume is the key for muscle growth, but the same can’t be said for strength.
 If your primary goal for lifting weights is to get stronger, then you need to focus on lifting heavier weights over time.